cs-si-ucr/cs12/docs/lab02.md

 Exercise 2
 ---

-Write a program that takes each integer in a file and puts it on a separate line.
+Write a program that takes each integer in a file and outputs it on new file on separate lines.
 You should ask for the name of the input and output files from the user.

 Do _**not**_ allow the input and output filenames to be the same!